jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

 ## Prerequisites
 Previous coursework in linear algebra and statistics / probability theory.
-Fluency with programming in R, Matlab, Python, or similar.
+Fluency with programming in an interpreted language such as R, Matlab, or Python.

 ## Text
 There is no dedicated text.
 Some material is adapted from texts by [Lathi](reference/Lathi.pdf) and [Shumway](reference/Shumway.pdf).